joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/09/25/us/politics/kamala-harris-msnbc-interview-takeaways.html

 **A Timeline of Key Moments in the Lead-Up to the Mayor’s Indictment**\
 `Mayor Eric Adams faces corruption charges.
-Here are the key moments that led to his indictment.`\
+They stem from a broad inquiry that has been in progress for months.`\
 https://nytimes.com/2024/09/25/nyregion/eric-adams-indictment-timeline.html

 **Here’s the latest on the mayor’s indictment.**\